 Cover the potatoes with salted water, boil until soft and remove from the pan to cool.
 You can peel the potatoes or leave the skin on.

-Remove the veins (ribs) and seeds from the chili peppers.
-Lightly fry the chili peppers with the whole cloves of garlic in a little bit of oil.
+Remove the veins (ribs) and seeds from the peppers.
+Lightly fry them with the whole cloves of garlic in a little bit of oil.

 Enjoy the result and wait for the compliments from your diners to come pouring in!

 You also need a batán (traditional giant pestle and mortar made out of stone) or a blender, and we recommend using disposable gloves when handling the chili peppers.